Tracking Summer Greenland Blocking: the Upstream Pathway Shapes Historical Extremes and Future Change: Methods

 \subsection{Data}

-The analyses presented in this paper are based on the ERA5 reanalysis \citep{hersbach2020era5} and an ensemble of models from the Coupled Model Intercomparison Project Phase 6 \citep[CMIP6][]{eyring2016overview}.
+The analyses presented in this paper are based on the ERA5 reanalysis \citep{hersbach2020era5} and an ensemble of models from the Coupled Model Intercomparison Project Phase 6 (CMIP6) \citep{eyring2016overview}.

-ERA5 is used as an observationally constrained estimate of historical atmospheric blocking activity over Greenland from 1940 to 2023 during NH summer (June, July and August, hereafter JJA), using daily data at horizontal resolution of 2.5° × 2.5°.
-The geopotential height at 500 hPa and the 2-meter temperature are retrieved at a single level, while the meridional wind component and specific humidity are retrieved across nine pressure levels.
+ERA5 is used as an observationally constrained estimate of historical atmospheric blocking activity over Greenland from 1940 to 2023 during NH summer (June, July and August, hereafter JJA), using daily data at horizontal resolution of 2.5° $\times$ 2.5°, to ensure a homogeneous spatial resolution across the datasets used in this study.
+The spatial and temporal resolution were chosen to resolve daily atmospheric variability at synoptic scales and perform a computationally efficient analysis.
+The geopotential height at 500 hPa (Z500) and the 2-meter temperature are retrieved at a single level, while the meridional wind component and specific humidity are retrieved across nine pressure levels.

 To evaluate how current climate models represent atmospheric blocking over Greenland, we use a large multi-model ensemble of historical coupled model simulations from CMIP6.
-Specifically, we analyze the geopotential height at 500hPa retrieved from 70 ensemble members derived from 10 different models, each run in multiple configurations.
+The choice of the ensemble was dictated by the availability of daily Z500 data for both historical and SSP3-7.0 simulations.
+Specifically, we analyze the geopotential height at 500 hPa retrieved from 70 ensemble members derived from 10 different models, each run in multiple configurations.
+The spatial and temporal resolution is the same as for ERA5.
 All ensemble members are weighted equally, so models with more members--such as UKESM--have a proportionally greater influence on the results.
+The consistency of our results with those reported by \citet{maddison2024missing} gives us confidence that the selected ensemble is representative of the larger CMIP6 ensemble for the purposes of the present analysis.
+We report here for completeness that while blocking representation has significantly improved across different generations of CMIP models, an under-estimation of blocking frequency across both the Atlantic and Pacific basins persists even in the latest generation of model (CMIP6) \citep{davini2020cmip3,schiemann2020northern,dolores2025role}.
+In this study we therefore take into account this limitation by removing the effect of climatological blocking frequency biases on our analysis, as detailed in the following sections.

-For future projections, we rely on a smaller ensemble from the same set of 10 CMIP6 models, totaling 29 ensemble members.
+For projections, we rely on a smaller ensemble from the same set of 10 CMIP6 models, totaling 29 ensemble members.
 While a large ensemble is essential for quantifying internal variability in the historical period, a smaller ensemble size is sufficient to estimate future forced trends.
-The future scenario considered here is the SSP3-7.0, a high emission Shared Socioeconomic Pathway leading to a radiative forcing of about $7\ W/m^2$ by 2100.
+The future scenario considered here is the SSP3-7.0, a high emission Shared Socioeconomic Pathway leading to a radiative forcing of about 7 W/m$^2$ by 2100.
 A detailed list of the models used and the corresponding number of ensemble members is provided in Appendix A2.